 Transfer students will have Defiance College merit awards based on the GPA's of all combined scores at all previously attended postsecondary schools as calculated by the admissions office.
 Students will only be considered a transfer student for any coursework attempted at another institution.
 Postsecondary work completed as a high school student will not be included.
 Transfer Grants will be awarded by combined attempted hours from all post-secondary schools.
-The grade point average from high school will be considered if the student has limited attempted credit hours, typically 12 hours or 1 semester from another institution.
-In this case, the award will still be called a Transfer Grant.
+The grade point average from high school will be considered if the student has limited attempted credit hours.

-DC students that withdrew and return (within a semester) without having attended another college or university in the interim will be awarded their original merit amount as long as they are within the GPA and SAP requirements.
+DC students that withdrew and return (within a semester) without having attended another college or university in the interim will be awarded their original merit amount as long as they are within the GPA and SAP (Satisfactory Academic Progress) requirements.
 The student must also be in good standing with Defiance College.
 If the student has been away from Defiance College more than one year, the award will be based on current policy.